 - local authority social care services

-- the education setting that the child or young person attends
+- the education setting that your child or young person attends

-If we decide to go ahead with an assessment, we'll make sure the child or young persons parent/carer is included from the start and given opportunities to share views and information.
+If we decide to go ahead with an assessment, we'll make sure you are included from the start and given opportunities to share your views and information.

-If we haven’t already been provided with information, we’ll ask the parent or carer to write to us about the child or young person's needs including any early years setting, school or college reports and an assessment from the medical professionals involved in the child or young person's care.
+If we haven’t already been given information, we’ll ask you to write to us your child or young person's needs including any early years setting, school or college reports and an assessment from the medical professionals involved in your child or young person's care.

-If we decide not to carry out an assessment, we'll help the child or young persons parent/ carer find other ways the child or young person can be supported in their early years setting, school or college.
+If we decide not to carry out an assessment, we'll help you find other ways your child or young person can be supported in their early years setting, school or college.

-The parent/carer and child or young person will be given the opportunity to meet with us to discuss our decision.
-There is a right to appeal the decision and to seek independent advice and we will advise on how to do this.
+You and your child or young person will be given the opportunity to meet with us to talk about our decision.
+You have a right to appeal the decision and seek independent advice and we will give you information on how to do this.

 If you have questions about the EHC Needs Assessment process you can contact the BCP Council SEND Statutory Services Team at SENDbso@bcpcouncil.gov.uk or by phone on 01202 128880.

-SENDiass 4 BCP can also provide information, support and advice.
+SENDiass can also provide information, advice and support.